Hannalysis/winds-of-change/README.md

 <h3><u>MS1</u> - Completed: 2025/04/13</h3>

-- Increasing the Dataset size; every major town/city within the UK and all wind speed information therefore...
+- Increasing the Dataset size; include every major town/city within the UK and all wind speed information
-- Analysing the raw data: Drop all unrelated weather columns, and check for any missing values
+- Transforming the raw data: Dropping all unrelated weather columns, and checking for any missing values
-- Utilise all town names to create a script to fetch geo data from an API and store in a local CSV; check for any unsuccessful entries, and re-fetch or manually obtain/delete entries as necessary
+- Utilise all town names to create a script to fetch geo data from an API to enrich the data and store in a local CSV; check for any unsuccessful entries, and re-fetch or manually obtain entries as necessary
 - Ensure consistency between the two csv files whether information is related
-- Seed the winds and geo csv files into a local SQL database instance
+- Seed the winds and geo csv files and load them into a local SQL database instance

 <h4>Data successfully seeded</h4>